 Sponsored by VERIDAPT

-- Fuel delivery monitoring and reconciliation manually, outside of the FMS
+- Fuel delivery monitoring and reconciliation manually, outside of the fuel management systems (FMS)

 - Service trucks left unmonitored